snuq/SnuKivyTemplate/Readme.md

 * on_navigation_decrease()
 This function is called when the widget is selected and the 'navigation_left' key is pressed.

+* on_navigation_next()
+This function is called on the selected widget before the next widget in the tree is navigated to.
+Have this function return True to 'stick' the keyboard navigation to this widget, this is useful for enabling custom navigation of child widgets.
+When the children have been navigated, have this function return False.

+* on_navigation_prev()
+This function is called on the selected widget before the previous widget in the tree is navigated to.
+Have this function return True to 'stick' the keyboard navigation to this widget, this is useful for enabling custom navigation of child widgets.
+When the children have been navigated, have this function return False.

 * on_navigation_select()
 This function is called when a widget is selected.
 This should not need to be overriden normally, but widgets with custom canvas.after code may have issues with the default function.